|Ease of Use:|

 The physical setup is quick and simple.
-You’ll want to connect the D60 base station to the network as outlined in the User Guide, and log into the web interface for your host VVX phone.
+Connect the D60 base station to the network as outlined in the User Guide, and log into the web interface for your host VVX phone.
 Go to Settings -> VVX D60.

-Select the checkbox to enable the VVX D60 Profile and select your pairing method from the drop down menu.
-We selected PC Port as it was the easiest for our testing purposes.
+Select the checkbox to enable the VVX D60 Profile and select your pairing method from the drop-down menu.
+We selected PC Port because it was the easiest for our testing purposes.
 Check the User Guide for information on Automatic and Manual Pairing.
 Hit the pair button, which should open up the handset settings.

 Hit Register to find your handset.
 We found that the Registration section is actually under Settings -> Features -> Registration on the handset.

 If you have two lines registered, the host VVX will shuffle the second line over to the D60 Base Station.
 This means that calls to the second line will not ring on the host VVX at all; in fact, the host VVX will not even show that the line exists.